-Having a small expected family contribution helps you qualify for needs-based financial aid, which includes specific grants, work-study programs, and loan subsidies.
+Having a small expected family contribution helps you qualify for need-based financial aid, which includes specific grants, work-study programs, and loan subsidies.

-Federal grants are the first form of needs-based financial aid where your parent’s poor financial standing (per FAFSA) helps you qualify.
+Federal grants are the first form of need-based financial aid where your parent’s poor financial standing (per FAFSA) helps you qualify.
 Grants are free money that you do not have to repay.

 - Federal Pell Grants go to undergraduate students who display exceptional financial need.
 The US Department of Education runs the Pell program.

 - Federal Supplemental Educational Opportunity Grant (FSEOG) serve the same population.
 Participating colleges administer the FSEOG program.

 For example, Pell grants often go to students whose parents are disabled, divorced, incarcerated, or unemployed.
 Each of these difficult circumstances leads to poor finances – and a low expected family contribution.